-The new grantee organization must submit to CIRM a letter that states their intention to assume responsibility for the award, including all provisions of this Grants Administration Policy for For-Profit Organizations and the CIRM Intellectual Property and Revenue Sharing Requirements for For-Profit Organizations, and the following items:
+The new grantee organization must submit to CIRM a letter that states their intention to assume responsibility for the award and the following items:

 - a.
 New application face page with original signatures - b.
 Detailed budget(s) for the remaining project period (including the estimated unexpended balance from the original grantee) - c.
 Biographical sketches for new key personnel - d.
 Other support for new key personnel - e.
 Facilities and resources - f.
 Public policy assurances (e.g., human subjects, animal, biohazard), where applicable.